 Don't we all love sugar, but the desire definitely needs to be curbed; empty calories that immediately packs on the pounds; but enjoyed in the context of a meal like this, we need have no concern with a little glycemic carbohydrate.
 In fact the new potatoes are in the same category.

-Incidentally, until you've experienced vegetables straight from the garden, you have no idea what good food really tastes like; potatoes it's generally acknowledged have a high glycemic index.
+Incidentally, until you've experienced vegetables straight from the garden, you have no idea what good food really tastes like; potatoes it is generally acknowledged have a high glycemic index.
 I wonder if there is a difference between those harvested weeks ago, and those dug out the ground only half an hour ago?
 It wouldn't surprise me.

 It comes as quite a surprise how firm they are, with absolutely no need to peel.